Lab Members

 Hallie Blondiau, former STEM Prep Student, is finishing her undergraduate degree at University of Louisiana Lafayette

-Finella Campanino, former MSc Student, is now at University of Florida pursuing her PhD in Benthic Community Ecology
+Finella Campanino, former MSc Student, is now at University of Florida pursuing her Ph.D. in Benthic Community Ecology

 Philina English, former Postdoctoral Researcher, is now a Biologist with Fisheries and Oceans Canada